lee89/QuickLee-CSS/README.md

     }

 The hook `%ql-nav-item` targets menu items without interferring with the CSS that makes the menu work.

+**What about JavaScript functionality?**

+There is 1 very small JavaScript file included which controls the responsive menu collapse.
+You are of course free to use use this JS file for your own scripts with minimal HTTP requests.

 **How do I... ?**